BlockchainLabsNZ/personal_multisigs/audit/dynamic-analysis.md

 - Not all lines of code are covered by tests.
 - Not all possible branches (logic) are covered by tests.

-We can not say if all possible scenarios are covered because there are no scenarios described.
+We cannot say if all possible scenarios are covered because there are no scenarios described.